jebrown/Marlin/README.md

 <img align="top" width=175 src="Documentation/Logo/Marlin%20Logo%20GitHub.png" />

 ## Specific version (slightly) modified for easy use on G2 G2S printer
-__No garantee whatsoever – use with caution!__
+__No guarantee whatsoever – use with caution!__

  Compiled and tested on a G2S PRO.
-Last version of 13 march 2016.
+Last version of 14 march 2016.

 This specific branch contains all the modifications made on the RC3 version of Marlin plus a port of the RichCattel version of Marlin with very  nice functionalities for auto calibration of Delta printers : https://groups.google.com/forum/#!topic/deltabot/SrmxHMxdgBE[1-25]